hes-so/HES-SO-package/guide/00-templates/helpers.typ

+//
-// Import other modules so you only need to import the helpers
+// Description: Import other modules so you only need to import the helpers
-// #import "../00-templates/helpers.typ": *
+// Use        : #import "../00-templates/helpers.typ": *
+// Author     : Silvan Zahno
+//
 #import "../00-templates/boxes.typ": *
 #import "../00-templates/constants.typ": *
 #import "../00-templates/items.typ": *